jkaryo1/CCProject/README.md

   * Shorting lambdas if previous commits have already been found to cause isse

 **Current Status:**
-* Created a codebase/repository and a testing suite.
+* Created a codebase/repository and a testing script.
 * Ran git-bisect manually on our repository and found where a bug was introduced.
 * Ran automated git-bisect on our repository and found where a bug was introduced.
-* Created a script to pull the past n commits from our repository
+* Created a script to pull the past n commits from our repository.
 * Successfully created an S3 bucket with appropriate credientals.
-* Successfully uploaded and deleted files from the S3 bucket using AWS CLI
+* Successfully uploaded and deleted files from the S3 bucket using AWS CLI.
+* Resereached topic more in depth and developed plan and architecture of project.

 **Who Has Done What:**